NEONScience/NEON-Data-Skills/tutorials/R/download-explore/NEON-download-explore.md

 The most popular function in `neonUtilities` is `loadByProduct()`.
 This function downloads data from the NEON API, merges the site-by-month files, and loads the resulting data tables into the R environment, assigning each data type to the appropriate R class.
-It combines the actions of the `zipsByProduct()`, `stackByTable()`, and `readTableNEON()` functions, described below.

 This is a popular choice because it ensures you're always working with the latest data, and it ends with ready-to-use tables in R. However, if you use it in a workflow you run repeatedly, keep in mind it will re-download the data every time.

 `loadByProduct()` works on most observational (OS) and sensor (IS) data, but not on surface-atmosphere exchange (SAE) data, remote sensing (AOP)